Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Impressions from a landscape

-Geodesics of $\La$ have properties that hold almost surely in the underlying randomness, some of which are listed below as they will be used throughout our discussion.
-These are derived from \cite{BatGH, DOV, DSV}. \begin{description} \item[Existence] There is a geodesic between every two points $(y,s)$ and $(x,t)$ for $s < t$.
-There are also leftmost and rightmost geodesics from $(y,s)$ to $(x,t)$.
+Geodesics of $\La$ have properties that hold almost surely in samples of $\La$.
+Some of these are listed below and will be used throughout our discussion.
+They are derived from \cite{BatGH, DOV, DSV}. \begin{description} \item[Existence] There is a geodesic between every pair of points $(y,s)$ and $(x,t)$ for $s < t$.
+There are also \textbf{leftmost} and \textbf{rightmost} geodesics from $(y,s)$ to $(x,t)$.
+A leftmost geodesic $g$ from $(y,s)$ to $(x,t)$ is a geodesic such that if $g'$ is any other geodesic from $(y,s)$ to $(x,t)$ then $g(u) \leq g'(u)$ for every $u \in [s,t]$; analogously for the rightmost geodesic.
 See \cite[Lemma 13.2]{DOV}. \item [Closure] If a sequence of geodesics converges in terms of the Hausdorff metric on their graphs, then the limit is also a geodesic.
-The length functional is continuous over geodesics.
+The length functional \eqref{eqn:pathlength} is continuous with respect to convergence of geodesics in the Hausdorff metric.
 See \cite[Lemma 3.1]{DSV}. \item [Compactness] The collection of geodesics whose graphs have endpoints lying in a given compact subset of $\{(y,s;x,t)\in \R^4: s<t\}$ is itself compact in the Hausdorff topology.
-See \cite[Lemma 3.1]{DSV}. \item [Nearby geodesics meet] For every compact subset $K \subset \R^2$, there is an $\epsilon > 0$ such that if $g$ and $g'$ are two geodesics whose graphs lie in $K$ and are within distance $\epsilon$, then there is a common time $t$ such that $g(t) = g'(t)$.
+See \cite[Lemma 3.1]{DSV}. \item [Nearby geodesics meet] For every compact subset $K \subset \R^2$, there is an $\epsilon > 0$ such that if $g$ and $g'$ are two geodesics whose graphs lie in $K$ and are within distance $\epsilon$ in the Hausdorff metric, then there is a common time $t$ such that $g(t) = g'(t)$.
 See \cite[Theorem 1.18]{BatGH}. \end{description}